Clyde Lee: College career

-The Commodores reached the NCAA Mideast Regional Finals, where top-ranked Michigan outlasted them, 87–85, but not before Lee outplayed the Wolverines' Bill Buntin in a highly anticipated matchup in the middle.
-He had 28 points and 20 rebounds in the loss (to Buntin's 26 points and 14 rebounds; with Michigan's Cazzie Russell also scoring 26).
+Vanderbilt played in the 1965 NCAA University Division basketball tournament.
+They defeated DePaul in the Mideast Regional semifinals, 83–78.
+Lee had 24 points and 15 rebounds in the game.
+The Commodores reached the NCAA Mideast Regional finals against the top-ranked Michigan Wolverines, who were favored by 10½ points.
+Michigan won 87–85, but not before Lee outplayed the Wolverines' Bill Buntin in a highly anticipated matchup in the middle.
+Lee had 28 points and 20 rebounds in the loss (to Buntin's 26 points and 14 rebounds; with Michigan's Cazzie Russell also scoring 26 points, with 11 in the final five minutes to win the game).
+Lee had played with four fouls during the entire second half.
 The game included one of the most controversial calls by a referee in tournament history, potentially costing Vanderbilt the game.
 Lee was named the Mideast Regional's Most Valuable Player.
-He was also a member of the NCAA all-tournament team.
+He was also a member of the NCAA All-Tournament Team.

-The Commodores finished the season with a 24–4 record and their first Southeast Conference championship with a 15–1 mark, after which Lee was selected for the first of two consecutive SEC Player of the Year Awards.
-This was the first SEC championship in any sport for Vanderbilt.

-In his senior season (1965–66), Lee continued his dominance the paint area.
+In his senior season (1965–66), Lee continued his dominance in the paint area.
 He grabbed the most rebounds in one game by a Commodores player in their history, a January 1966 game against Ole Miss where he had 29 points to go along with his 28 rebounds.
-Despite an impressive 22–4 record, which included a pair of losses against No. 2 Kentucky, and a No. 8 national ranking, the Commodores did not qualify for the NCAA Tournament.
-He averaged 22.7 points and 15.8 rebounds per game (still the school's rebounding record as of 2025), earning first team All-American honors and another SEC Player of the Year Award in 1966 (along with Kentucky's Pat Riley).
-Sportswriter Howell Pesier called him as "the greatest player in Vanderbilt history".
+Vanderbilt had a 22–4 record, and was ranked by the Associated Press as high as No. 2 during the season, finishing as the No. 8 ranked team nationally.